Heublein: History

 Heublein's line of pre-mixed alcoholic cocktails comprised such traditional drinks as Manhattans, martinis, stingers, sidecars, and daiquiris, as well as such trendy drinks as the Brass Monkey, Pink Squirrel, Hobo's Wife, in addition to such Tiki drinks as the Mai Tai, Dr. Funk, and Navy Grog.
 In 1969, Heublein began selling some of these cocktails in eight-ounce cans.
 In the 1970s, Heublein introduced "Malcolm Hereford's Cow", a new line of flavored milk, 30-proof beverage (15% alcohol) that was popular primarily with women in particular, and college students of either gender.
 It became a fad briefly before vanishing into obscurity.

-Heublein purchased Hamm's Brewery in 1965, sold it in 1973 to a group of Hamm's wholesalers, from whom Olympia Brewing Company bought it in 1975.
+Heublein purchased Hamm's Brewery in 1965, selling it in 1973 to a group of Hamm's wholesalers, from whom Olympia Brewing Company bought it in 1975.

 It also made many acquisitions outside of the liquor market, including Grey Poupon in 1936, Kentucky Fried Chicken in 1971, and Hart's Bakeries in 1972.
 In 1969, Heublein purchased a majority stake in United Vintners, which owned Inglenook, for $100 million.
 That same year, Heublein also purchased Beaulieu Vineyards for $8.5 million.
 These acquisitions gave Heublein one of the largest winemaking operations in the United States.